arhankundu99/profanity-filter/README.md

             "t": ("t", "7")
         }
 ```
 This map maps characters with set of similar looking characters.
 Using this map and DFS, we generate modified spelling words of the words present in the `profane_wordlist.txt` and add them into a trie data structure.
 So if the prefix of the word is present in the trie, then it is profane otherwise not.
-For example the filter will detect `D@mnyou` as profane even though the word `Damnyou` is not there in the wordlist <br/>
+For example the filter will detect `D@mnyou` as profane as it's prefix `Damn` is a profane word <br/>

 For example if our profane word is 'abe', then the DFS algorithm would generate:
 ```abe, @be, *be, 4be, a6e, ab*, ab5...etc```